 Restrictions of substances under REACH may be initiated by Members States, the Commission or ECHA when it is assessed that a substance is not adequately controlled and needs to be addressed on a Union-wide basis.
 The Commission together with the Member States then decides if the risk is unacceptable.

 The process starts when:

 - a Member State sends a notification of intention to ECHA to prepare a dossier for a restriction proposal;

 - the Commission requests ECHA to prepare a dossier for a restriction proposal;

 - ECHA decides to prepare a dossier on its own initiative, for substances listed on Annex XIV where it considers the use in articles not to be adequately controlled; or

 - a Member State starts preparing an Annex XV restriction proposal if an urgent action is necessary under REACH (Safeguard clause).

-In addition, the Commission can also propose a restriction for CMR category 1 and 2 substances without the involvement of ECHA's Committees.
+In addition, the Commission can also propose a restriction for substances classified as carcinogenic, germ cell mutagenic and toxic to the reproduction (CMR) categories 1A and 1B without the involvement of ECHA's Committees.